Gathering detailed insights and metrics for html-to-pdfmake

 Convert HTML to PDFMake format with ease.
 This library bridges the gap between HTML content and PDFMake document definitions, allowing you to generate PDFs from basic HTML while maintaining based styling and structure.

-Note: if you need to convert a complex HTML, check some online solutions, like Doppio, or you could try to convert your HTML to canvas and then to export it to PDF.
+Note: if you need to convert a complex HTML, check some online solutions, like Doppio, or you could try to convert your HTML to canvas or to an image and then to export it to PDF.

 Try it live with the online demo.